technikamateur/FreeMind/README.md

 [![License](https://img.shields.io/badge/License-GPLv3-red.svg)](https://www.gnu.org/licenses/gpl.txt) [![Stable](https://img.shields.io/badge/Stable%20Version-1.0-green.svg)](http://46.182.19.177/) [![beta](https://img.shields.io/badge/Beta%20Version-1.0-yellow.svg)](http://46.182.19.177/)
 #### Important information:
 All releases, wich are marked with the tag *beta* are not stable and can damage your hardware.
-The usage of raspido is your own risk!
+The usage of FreeMind and all components is your own risk!
 Please understand that this Software comes with NO WARRANTY!
 For more information see *license.txt*.
 ***
 ### About:
 FreeMind is simple desktop application based on python3 and a serverside script.
 FreeMind makes it easy to manage your Samba-Fileserver.
 If you are intrested in Features see *Features*.
 In general it is a tool wich will help you to manage your Linux server without any knowledge.